 Beginning at the top edge of the facing, sew down the side of the leg opening using a straight stitch, 5/8” (1.5cm) from the raw edge.
 Stop ¼” (0.6cm) from the bottom edge and pivot.
 Continue sewing ¼” (0.6cm) along the bottom edge of the facing till you reach the other side.
 Pivot then sews back up the other side of the facing 5/8” (1.5cm) from the raw edge.

 The elastic should not be caught in your sewing and should sit just inside the seam allowance as you sew.

 Clip the corners of the facings and trim the seam allowance back along the bottom edge.

-Turn the facings the right way round, and using a pointing tool push the corners out neatly.
+Turn the facings the right way around, and using a pointing tool push the corners out neatly.
 Press the facings.

 You can turn the edges of the leg opening in when you are sewing, but here I’ve turned them over and pinned them so you can see what is going to happen.

 Using a zig-zag stitch and beginning along the top edge of one of the facings, sew along the top edge of the facing, attaching it to the bodysuit.
 Once you reach the leg opening, pivot.
 Turn the edges of the leg opening in, and zig-zag along the raw edge encasing the elastic, stretching as you sew so that the two pieces of fabric lay flat whilst sewing.
 This will prevent stitches from ripping in the future.